 - Best Time to Visit:

-- Late Spring (May–June) and early Fall (September)
+- Spring (March–June) and early Fall (September)

 - Avoid: